-Anyone can make certificate revocation requests to the RCauth Pilot ICA, in-person, by email, or by phone.
-A revocation request will be authenticated, unless the request is made directly by the Administrators of the DCA service named in section 1, or the revocation request contains a proof of key compromise or other reasons listed on section 4.9.1.
+Anyone can make certificate revocation requests to the RCauth Pilot-ICA, in-person, by email, or by phone.
+A revocation request will be authenticated, unless the request is made directly by the PMA or the Administrators of the DCA Service named in section 1, or the revocation request contains a proof of key compromise or other reasons listed on section 4.9.1.